utkusen/shotlooter/README.md

 **Installing Dependencies for Debian Based Linux:** `sudo apt install libsm6 libxext6 libxrender-dev tesseract-ocr -y`

+**Installing Dependencies for Windows:** Download tesseract from https://digi.bib.uni-mannheim.de/tesseract/ and install.
+You may add `pytesseract.pytesseract.tesseract_cmd = r'your_full_path_to_tesseract_binary'` in shotlooter.py if you have problem with TesseractNotFound error.

 Clone the repository:

 `git clone https://github.com/utkusen/shotlooter.git`